fouge/fouge.github.io/_posts/2020-04-20-IoT-knowledge-graph.md

 You can now play with the graph 🤹‍♂️:
 - Make it your own
 - Improve it: I would love to build a better graph thanks to you.
+- If you want to start from scrath, head to [the page where I found the source code](https://bl.ocks.org/cjrd/6863459).

 You can add sub-domains that are missing or re-organize the nodes so that I can grasp your understanding of the IoT.
 Then, download the graph (JSON file) and send it to me through [LinkedIn](https://www.linkedin.com/in/cyrilfougeray/) or [Twitter](https://twitter.com/cyrilfougeray).
 I will post your contributions to the article directly.